Mild hotspot on head of Golden Retriever with fur shaved around it

 Live fluorescent dye assay (test) of Staphylococcus pseudintermedius with and without 8% Lavengel.
 Each bright green dot represents a live colony of bacteria, with an enormous difference between the control and Lavengel groups.

-This strain is commonly found on the skin and in the mouth of cats and dogs and is usually harmless to your pet (and you, so don’t worry about those puppy kisses).
+This strain is commonly found on the skin and in the mouth of cats and dogs, and it is usually harmless to your pet (and you, so don’t worry about those puppy kisses).
 As the skin gets increasingly damaged, you may see pus, loss of fur, and eventually a foul odor coming from the area.

 Many times, the bacteria in acute moist dermatitis infections can form biofilms (you can learn about these in our Biofilms post).
 These biofilms serve as a protective layer to the bacteria that live beneath them, acting as a shield to many topical antimicrobial products.